-A Russian River Valley appellation Pinot Noir is offered.
+A Russian River Valley appellation and Old Camp Vineyard Russian River Valley Pinot Noir are offered.
 The wines, which include Chardonnay and white and red Rhone varietals, are sold through an online website store and through a mailing list.
 The Healdsburg tasting room at 132 Plaza St. is open daily (closed Wednesdays during the winter)

 PRINCE OF PINOT |

 TRAVEL ALONG THE PINOT TRAIL | PINOT FESTIVALS | PODCASTS AND VIDEO | TESTIMONIALS | GRAPE RADIO | LINKS | Blog | Admin Login

 © 2003-2014 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com